-2) Move - Move the stack along a continuous path of connections up to the limits of its movement points.
+- 2) Move Move the stack along a continuous path of connections up to the limits of its movement points.
 You cannot separate the stack during the move.
 Each connection crossed then counts for 1 movement point - a connection with a Destroyed bridge marker costs 3 movement points.
 It is permissible to spend less than a stack's total available movement points, but these lost points are not retained for a later operation.
 Once a stack has expended all its movement points or as soon as it enters an area occupied by a friendly or enemy stack, it must stop in that area.

-3) Determine fatigue - At the end of the march, add up fatigue points:

-A. 1 fatigue point per corps for each movement point spent above the third.

-B. 1 fatigue point for the stack if it begins its move in a contested area.
+A stack that takes control of a fortified town during a move must stop and suffers 1 fatigue.
+If this additional fatigue causes the corps to be eliminated, the enemy Control marker is not replaced. - 3) Determine fatigue At the end of the march, add up fatigue points. - A. 1 fatigue point per corps for each movement point spent above the third. - B. 1 fatigue point for the stack if it begins its move in a contested area.

-C.1 fatigue point for the stack if it ends its move in a contested area.

-D. The stack adds or subtracts fatigue points depending on the card either side plays, with the name of the event on a green background and with the symbol 😰 or 🔯.

-E. 1 less fatigue if Napoléon accompanies the stack.

-4) Allocate fatigue - Equally distribute the fatigue points received between the corps of the stack.
+- C.1 fatigue point for the stack if it ends its move in a contested area. - D. The stack adds or subtracts fatigue points depending on the card either side plays, with the name of the event on a green background and with the symbol or ... - E. 1 less fatigue if Napoléon accompanies the stack. - 4) Allocate fatigue Equally distribute the fatigue points received between the corps of the stack.
 Any balance is allocated freely by the player controlling the stack.